iPraveenParihar/Currency_Exchange_Rate/README.md

 # Currency Exchange
 A simple Currency Exchange-Rate Python program for over 150+ world currencies.

-## Introduction
-In finance, an exchange rate is the rate at which one currency will be exchanged for another.
-It is also regarded as the value of one country’s currency in relation to another currency.
-Objective
-Exchange rates are much important even for a small scale business.
-As exchange rates go up and down, it might be a difficult task for a company to monitor rates so that it will be in their favour.
-A simple Application/Program can be built so that users can monitor exchange rates.

 ## Scope
 Exchange Rate is a program made to get latest exchange rate of a currency.